Rondo dwarf galago: Ecology

 The diet of the Rondo dwarf galago consists primarily of insects.
 The species also feeds on fruits and flowers.
 By clinging to forest life and leaping, the species can feed in the leaf litter and the understory.
 As nocturnal animals, they build daytime sleeping nests in the canopy.
 It is assumed that the Rondo dwarf galago gives birth to one or two young per year.

 Habitat

 The Rondo dwarf galago is typically found in coastal dry forest and scrub in forest patches that are on eastern facing slopes and escarpments.

 Distribution

-The Rondo dwarf galago is known to live along the coast of Tanzania at elevations between 50–900 meters above sea level.
+The Rondo dwarf galago is known to live along the coast of Tanzania at elevations between 50 and 900 meters above sea level.
 It is found specifically in eight isolated and threatened forest patches: Zaraninge Forest within Saadani National Park of Pwani Region, Pande Game Reserve, Pugu/Kazimzumbwe in Kindondoni District of Dar es Salaam Region, Rondo, Litipo, Chitoa, Ruawa and Ziwani Forest Reserves.
 The total known distribution encompasses an area of 92 km2.
 The eight subpopulations can be classified into two broad populations, one in southwest Tanzania and the other about 400 km north from there, surrounding Dar es Salaam.